RobertATU/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md2024-03-11-digital-rain-cpp.md

 ## Introduction
 In this report, I will detail the design, implementation and testing of a digital rainfall matrix project using modern C++ libraries.
 The aim of the project is to create an aesthetically pleasing visual effect resembling rainfall similar to what is seen in the Matrix movies within the visual studio terminal.

 In order to complete this project I had to explore different design decisions, algorithms, problem-solving strategies and the implementation of modern C++ features.
+The primary source of information of all these modern C++ features came from [cppreference.com](https://en.cppreference.com/w/)[1]

 ## Design & Test
 At the core of this projects design is the Rain class which has a corresponding header file and cpp file.
 The class is responsible for managing the individual raindrops which are made up of characters stored in a vector.
 It features functions that are responsible for managing how the raindrops fall.
 This is elaborated on in the Algorithm section of this report.
 This algorithm to give the vector of characters an animated apperance is executed over and over for as many threads are created in the Raining() function until eventually the threads are joined at the end.
 The Raining() function was originally contained within the Rain class however since it creates multiple rain instances within it I created a seperate Cloud class to call it.